Dystonia: Non-invasive MRgFUS treatment

+Epidemiology

+Dystonia is considered the third most common movement disorder after Parkinson's disease and essential tremor.
+Epidemiological data vary due to differences in study design, diagnostic criteria, and population ascertainment, with service-based studies often underestimating prevalence compared to population-based approaches.
+Prevalence and incidence vary by study.
+A 2022 meta-analysis reported a pooled prevalence of idiopathic/inherited isolated dystonia of ~30.9 per 100,000 (95% CI 5.1–187.7), with subtype estimates (per 100,000) of cervical 9.95, blepharospasm 2.82, upper-limb 1.27, oromandibular 0.57, and laryngeal 0.40.

 History

 The Italian Bernardino Ramazzini provided one of the first descriptions of task-specific dystonia in 1713 in a book of occupational diseases, The Morbis Artificum.

 In chapter II of this book's Supplementum, Ramazzini noted that "Scribes and Notaries" may develop "incessant movement of the hand, always in the same direction … the continuous and almost tonic strain on the muscles... that results in failure of power in the right hand".
 A report from the British Civil Service also contained an early description of writer's cramp.
-In 1864, Solly coined the term "scrivener’s palsy" for this condition.
+In 1864, Solly coined the term "scrivener's palsy" for this condition.
 These historical reports usually attributed the etiology of the motor abnormalities to overuse.
-Then, dystonia were reported in detail in 1911, when Hermann Oppenheim, Edward Flatau and Wladyslaw Sterling described some Jewish children affected by a syndrome that was retrospectively considered to represent familial cases of DYT1 dystonia.
+Then, dystonia was reported in detail in 1911, when Hermann Oppenheim, Edward Flatau and Wladyslaw Sterling described some Jewish children affected by a syndrome that was retrospectively considered to represent familial cases of DYT1 dystonia.
 Some decades later, in 1975, the first international conference on dystonia was held in New York.
 It was then recognized that, in addition to severe generalized forms, the dystonia phenotype also encompasses poorly-progressive focal and segmental cases with onset in adulthood, such as blepharospasm, torticollis and writer's cramp.

 These forms were previously considered independent disorders and were mainly classified among neuroses.
 A modern definition of dystonia was worded some years later, in 1984.
 During the following years it became evident that dystonia syndromes are numerous and diversified, new terminological descriptors (e.g., dystonia plus, heredodegenerative dystonias, etc.) and additional classification schemes were introduced.
 The clinical complexity of dystonia was then fully recognized.